-Warmly welcomed, ‘Cousin Joe’ jokes of staying in Ireland
+Welcomed in Ireland, ‘Cousin Joe’ Biden jokes of staying

 But Biden’s critics overseas tend to be far less personal with their jibes than what he gets in the U.S.

 One demonstrator Thursday held up a paper sign that said “Arrest War Criminal Biden” as the president’s motorcade headed for the Irish president’s house.
-During his Warsaw trip, a group stood in a square across the street from Biden’s hotel and chanted for hours, asking Biden to supply fighter jets to Ukraine.
-In 2021, when Biden met with Russian President Vladimir Putin in Switzerland, protesters urged the U.S. president to press the case of jailed Russian leader Alexy Navalny.
+During his Warsaw trip, a group stood in a square across the street from his hotel and chanted for hours, asking him to supply fighter jets to Ukraine.
+In 2021, when Biden met with Russian President Vladimir Putin in Switzerland, protesters urged the U.S. president to press the case of jailed Russian leader Alexei Navalny.

-In the U.S., a few demonstrators routinely line up along the presidential motorcade route with flags emblazoned with “Let’s Go Brandon”— a coded insult for something far more vulgar that’s been embraced by some on the right.
-He’s also often confronted with signs claiming “Trump won” a reference to former Donald Trump’s repeated lie that the 2020 election was stolen.
+In the U.S., a few demonstrators routinely line up along the presidential motorcade route with flags emblazoned with “Let’s Go Brandon” — a coded insult for something far more vulgar that’s been embraced by some on the right.
+He’s also often confronted with signs claiming “Trump won,” a reference to former President Donald Trump’s repeated lie that the 2020 election was stolen.

 Biden is far from the only U.S. president to find appreciation abroad that seems more elusive at home.

-Former President Bill Clinton found refuge overseas from the investigations pressing in on him at home.
+Then-President Bill Clinton found refuge overseas from the investigations pressing in on him at home.
 In his last year in office, President George W. Bush was about as well liked at home as Richard Nixon right before he resigned in scandal, according to the Pew Research Center.
-His reputation also plunged around the world as the Iraq War devolved into a quagmire.
+Bush’s reputation also plunged around the world as the Iraq War devolved into a quagmire.

 But Bush remained more popular in Africa, where he boosted foreign aid and battled the AIDS epidemic.
-He visited five countries on a single trip to the continent in 2008, touting his accomplishments at a time of domestic backlash.
+He visited five countries on a trip to the continent in 2008, touting his accomplishments at a time of domestic backlash.

-His successor, former President Barack Obama, saw his fortunes diverge in his first term.
+His successor, President Barack Obama, saw his fortunes diverge in his first term.
 The grinding fallout from the Great Recession dragged down his approval ratings in the U.S., but views elsewhere in the world remained untarnished.

 Biden took selfies.
 He smiled at children.
 And he took a whirlwind tour of ancestral sites, pausing at Carlingford Castle, which could well have been the last Irish landmark that Owen Finnegan, his maternal great-great-grandfather, saw before sailing for New York in 1849.
 As he gazed at the sea, thousands cheered to him from the streets below, mixing with the sound of bagpipes that wafted from the green hills.